- Spec ID:

 Updating DCP and DCL via TAP-GW

-In addition to directly updating the DCL and DCP, it is also possible to use the
+In addition to directly updating the DCL and DCP, it is also possible to use the TAP-GW to update the DCL and DCP indirectly, via a convenience interface that abstracts ausdigital-dcl and ausdigital-dcp away from the integrated system.

-While the TAP-GW interface for updating DCL and DCP is simple, it still requires
+While the TAP-GW interface for updating DCL and DCP is simple, it still requires an appropriate authorisation token per ausdigital-idp.
+There is more than one way to accomplish this:

-- The TAP-GW may be a client of an IDP, which is trusted to an appropriate level of assurance by the resource (DCP or DCL).
+• The TAP-GW may be a client of an IDP, which is trusted to an appropriate level of assurance by the resource (DCP or DCL).
 If the business identity provides authorisation to the TAP-GW, the IDP will issue a token to the TAP-GW authorising it to update that business metadata associated with that business identity in the resource.
 This requires the business to authenticate themselves directly to the IDP, and then provide authorisation directly to the IDP.

-- The user of the TAP-GW may operate a private (or 3rd party IDP) which is trusted by the resource (DCP or DCL) with an appropriate level of assurance, including certification for known customer relationship authorisations.
+• The user of the TAP-GW may operate a private (or 3rd party IDP) which is trusted by the resource (DCP or DCL) with an appropriate level of assurance, including certification for known customer relationship authorisations.
 If the TAP-GW is a Relying Party of this IDP, then the user may use the known customer interface of the IDP to issue tokens to the TAP-GW, that the TAP-GW can then use to update the resource.

-- The TAP-GW may operate a private IDP on behalf of the user, which is trusted by the resource (DCP or DCL) at an appropriate level of assurance.
+• The TAP-GW may operate a private IDP on behalf of the user, which is trusted by the resource (DCP or DCL) at an appropriate level of assurance.
 This would require the TAP-GW to prove to the satisfaction of the resource that their user has ‘known customer relationship’ with their clients (the TAP-GW’s customer’s customer), and that the TAP-GW is authorised to operate the private IDP on behalf of their client.
 In this situation, the TAP-GW could be an OIDC relying party of the private, trusted IDP and use it to issue tokens with business identity claims associated with the TAP-GW’s customer’s customer, to the TAP-GW, on behalf of the TAP-GW’s customer.

 Assuming the TAP-GW has access to appropriate authorisation tokens, the simplest way to publish metadata about the endpoint in the DCP (or DCL) is to use the convenience methods in the TAP-GW.
 This provides a simplified interface for associating an endpoint with a business identity, service group and purpose.IDP.

-TODO: document PUT /endpoints/{uuid}/business
+TODO: document PUT /endpoints/{uuid}/business.
+Schema:

-- JWT required
+• JWT required

-- business identifier URN?
+• business identifier URN?

-- which ServiceGroup?
+• which ServiceGroup?

-- Which endpoint type?
+• Which endpoint type?

-- requires an appropriate JWT for the business and DCP (update business metadata scope)
+• requires an appropriate JWT for the business and DCP (update business metadata scope)

 Notes/Rules:

-to identify which DCP to post the change to. - the JWT must come from an
+• The TAP-GW uses ausdigital-dcl to identify which DCP to post the change to.

-that the DCP is a client of, in other words the DCP is the RP (not the TAP_GW) - The JWT must contain a claim matching the URN
+• the JWT must come from an ausdigital-idp that the DCP is a client of, in other words the DCP is the RP (not the TAP_GW)

 Question: Do we (or the DCP) prevent a business from associating the same endpoint with multiple businesses, multiple service groups, or multiple endpoint types? - that’s a question for the DCP spec.

-- pro: forcing endpoint uniqueness (within a DCP) protects ledger customers from lock-in.
+• pro: forcing endpoint uniqueness (within a DCP) protects ledger customers from lock-in.

-- con: it’s not our problem, but we wear the cost of the complexity.
+• con: it’s not our problem, but we wear the cost of the complexity.

-- I propose we do force endpoint uniqueness, but we should discuss this a bit more widely.
+• I propose we do force endpoint uniqueness, but we should discuss this a bit more widely.

-TAP-GW will use the JWT to interact with the DCP and configure the endpoint
+When a valid PUT /endpoints/{uuid}/business is received by the TAP-GW, the TAP-GW will use the JWT to interact with the DCP and configure the endpoint appropriately (for that message type, in the specified service group, for the identified URN).

 That should probably be asynchronous, so PUTting should return a status URL, which can be used to check the status of the update (in progress, complete, failed).